sboily/asterisk-res-xmpp-oauth/README.md

     chmod 660 /etc/asterisk/extensions_extra.d/gv.conf
     asterisk -rx "core reload"

-Add your google voice DID in incoming call on the xivo web interface.
+Add your google voice DID in incoming call on the wazo web interface.

 To do call with google voice add a custom trunk with: